tlevine/www.thomaslevine.com/content/!/missouri-data-licensing/index.md

 ## What I really learned from this
-I used this analysis to provide an example of a situation where it is important to have an explicit statement about the license of a dataset or about the absense of license.
+I used this analysis to provide an example of a situation where it is important to have an explicit statement about the license of a dataset or about the absence of license.
 Beyond that, this analysis doesn't really tell us much about licensing.

 On the other hand, I feel like I've come up with a reasonably complete